-Completion of a national accreditation exam (RHIT) is not required; however, students are strongly encouraged to complete such an exam for marketability.
+However, students are strongly encouraged to complete such an exam for marketability.
 We do require the students to pay and schedule for their RHIT exam as a requirement in our HLIN 2995 Capstone Course; however, that does not guarantee the students will pursue.